 open air, where it spreads out in all directions.
 Now, because it spreads out in all directions its pressure falls very quickly to nearly atmospheric pressure (the air outside is at atmospheric pressure).
 However, it still has the momentum to travel away from the end of the pipe.
 Consequently, it creates a little suction: the air following behind it in the tube is sucked out (a little like the air that is sucked behind a speeding truck).

 Now a suction at the end of the tube draws air from further up the tube, and that in turn draws air from further up the tube and so on.
 So the result is that a pulse of high pressure air travelling down the tube is reflected as a pulse of low pressure air travelling up the tube.
 We say that the pressure wave has been reflected at the open end, with a change in phase of 180°.
 In the open-open pipe, there is such a reflection at both ends.
 (This is what physicists call an 'arm-waving argument': it's neither rigorous nor quantitative.
 If you'd like a formal explanation, see Reflection at an open pipe.)

 Now let's look at reflections in a cylindrical pipe closed

 at one end (such as a clarinet or a pipe used as a didjeridu).

-The reflection at the closed end is easy: the high pressure
+The reflection at an ideally closed end is easy: the high pressure

-pulse pushes against the closed end, which pushes back (Newton's third law) and it 'bounces' off the closed wall.
+pulse pushes against the closed end, which pushes back (Newton's third law) and the pulse 'bounces' off the closed wall.
 A high pressure pulse is reflected as a high pressure pulse,

 with a phase change of zero in pressure.